 Under the extreme pressure and shared challenges of the last 18 months, the public, private and academic sectors have come together to face a myriad of highly complex procurement challenges.

-From the necessity of sourcing PPE under strict time constraints and setting up a system to test and trace, to the urgency of implementing a national vaccine rollout, public sector champions have stepped up and collaborated to deliver the best possible solutions for an anxious public, politicians, and world leaders clamoring for information, supplies … and results.
+From the necessity of sourcing PPE under strict time constraints and setting up a system to test and trace, to the urgency of implementing a national vaccine rollout, public sector champions have stepped up and collaborated to deliver the best possible solutions for an anxious public, politicians, and world leaders clamouring for information, supplies … and results.

 We spoke to three such leaders in the public sector, who all worked on these vital projects with large-scale rollouts and extremely rapid turnaround times, to explore how the public sector stepped up to the challenge.
 Each of the three initiatives have carved out key lessons that procurement teams should look to embrace and learn from – in both the challenges and the successes – as we look to the future.

-Amongst these leaders are Gary Horsfield CCO, UK PPE Department of Health and Social Care in NHS; Jacqui Rock, CCO of NHS Test and Trace; and Ruth Todd CBE, former Program Director of the UK Vaccine Taskforce (VTF).
+Amongst these leaders are Gary Horsfield CCO, UK PPE Department of Health and Social Care in NHS; Jacqui Rock, CCO of NHS Test and Trace; and Ruth Todd CBE, former Programme Director of the UK Vaccine Taskforce (VTF).

 One of the earliest challenges faced by the public sector in 2020 was the acquisition and distribution of personal protective equipment (PPE) to the health and social sector.
 Since the start of the pandemic, 32 billion PPE items were purchased and 8 billion have been delivered to 58,000 locations across the UK.